 Dan also emphasizes the unique space that his sculptures inhabit, as well as their relationships to one another.
 He is continually adding to and rearranging communities of sculpture in the Main Gallery, where new works are often formed from smaller pieces interacting with one another and being absorbed into larger pieces.
 Snowdrift Art Space ultimately presents a community of objects that tell a story on a grand scale.

-In 2006, Dan met Ann-Mary [LINK TO PDF] while she was coordinating the statewide tour of the Smithsonian Institution’s Museum on Main Street exhibition, Between Fences , which the Old Trails Museum hosted at Snowdrift in 2008.
-Ann-Mary has been the director of the museum since 2010.
+In 2006, Dan met Ann-Mary while she was coordinating the statewide tour of Between Fences, a Museum on Main Street exhibition from the Smithsonian Institution Traveling Exhibition Service, which the Old Trails Museum hosted at Snowdrift in 2008.
+Ann-Mary has been Director of the Old Trails Museum since 2010.